Planning to hire employees in Vietnam? Here’s a quick guide

 Key employment laws and requirements in Vietnam

-When you hire employees in Vietnam, you’ll need to abide by local labor laws.
+When you engage employees in Vietnam, you’ll need to abide by local labor laws.
 Here’s a look at key employment laws and statutory benefits in Vietnam.

 Employment contracts